San Francisco is strong on Italian restaurants, but A16 still stands out.

-Since everything on the menu sounded good, we split several dishes.
-First up: this summery arugula salad with juicy white nectarines, cuts of green olive, walnuts and shaved pecorino.
+We split several dishes, starting with summery arugula salad co-starring juicy white nectarines, green olive slices, walnuts and shaved pecorino.

-Too many olives isn’t enough, so we devoured this marinated dish of plump san remos and castelvetranos.
+Too many olives isn’t enough, so we devoured a dish of plump marinated San Remos and Castelvetranos.

-This startlingly good salsiccia pizza was topped with spring onions, mozzarella, chunks of fennel sausage, garlic, and chives.
+A16 topped startlingly good salsiccia pizza with spring onions, mozzarella, chunks of fennel sausage, garlic, and chives.
 This pizza was as good as it gets, with a soft, blistered crust that held up under the weight of the terrific toppings, and it wasn’t dry in the least.
-The sausage was sensational, juicy, with a subtle kick.
+Sausage was sensational, juicy, with a subtle kick.

-This was a simple plate of spaghetti with Manila clams, borlotti beans, stewed cherry tomatoes and garlic.
-The clams were briny and plump.
-The plate could have done without the pinto-like borlotti beans, but it was worth ordering.
+A simple plate of spaghetti with plump, briny Manila clams, borlotti beans, stewed cherry tomatoes and garlic.
+The plate could have done without the pinto-like borlotti beans, but this dish was worth ordering.

 This spiedino (skewer) of pork was partnered with an alternately sweet and bitter salad of wild arugula, pinenuts, currants and garlic.
-The pork was chewy and salty, to good effect.
+Pork was chewy and salty, to good effect.

-At A16, each entrée comes with a choice of side dish.
-These small roasted cobs of corn came brushed with olive oil and black pepper, which accentuated the natural sweetness of this summer veggie.
+Each A16 entrée comes with a choice of side dish.
+Small roasted cobs of corn came brushed with olive oil and black pepper, which accentuated the natural sweetness of this summer veggie.